 Q: Why Choose an Oscillating Fan over a Stationary Fan?

 - Size of the room: You will need a larger fan if you have a large room.
-Oscillating fans are typically larger than stationary fans, so they may be a better option for large rooms.
+Oscillating fans are typically larger than stationary fans so that they may be a better option for large rooms.

 - Budget: Oscillating fans can be more expensive than stationary fans.
 A stationary fan may be a better option if you are on a budget.